-As always, I hope you enjoy today’s holidays and observances, a music link to Paul McCartney and Stevie Wonder, factoids of interest for this day in history, the fact that none of your children are mammothrepts and a relevant quote by Geraldine Laybourne on youth and our future, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
+As always, I hope you enjoy today’s holidays and observances, factoids of interest for this day in history, a musical link to Desiigner, the fact that you are blessed with oxyacaesthesia and a quote from Dave Barry on Hepatitis C, secure in the knowledge that if you want to find a gift for any memorable events like Father’s Day, college graduations, birthdays, weddings, or anniversaries, you know that the Alaskanpoet can provide you with a unique customized poem at a great price tailored to the event and the recipient.
 You need only contact me for details.

 On this day in: